FAQs: GLP-1–Based Therapies in Type 1 Diabetes

 • Monitor closely with CGM during titration.

-• See Automated Insulin Delivery (AID) Systems Guide.
+• See the Automated Insulin Delivery (AID) Systems Guide.

 • Start with higher glucose targets, then step down.